phil-opp/blog_os/blog/content/second-edition/posts/10-advanced-paging/index.md

 }
 ```

-TODO

-We can test the new mapping function in our `main.rs`:
+We can now test the new mapping function in our `main.rs`:

 ```rust
 // in src/main.rs